 Yes, genetic factors can determine the size of teeth and jawbone.
 For this, diastema can be passed down genetically.

 3-Why is it not advised to treat diastema with composite resins?

 The use of composite resins to close space between teeth entails special care at home.
 It stains teeth over time.
 The risk of discoloration is more with people who consume more coffee, tea, colored juices, or tobacco products.
 Moreover, the presence of composite resins destroys the gums and jawbone within a few years.

 4-What are the benefits of orthodontic brackets to close the space between teeth?

 Orthodontic brackets help bring teeth closer together.
 Using this technique, the space between the teeth can be closed easily and without any risk.

 5-Is diastema problematic?

-Diastema causes problems such as the enhanced occurrence of gum disease, improper smile style, appearance problems, and improper functioning of the teeth.
+Diastema is able to cause problems such as: the enhanced occurrence of gum disease, improper smile style, appearance problems, and improper functioning of the teeth.